 Availability: Steam ($60)

 6. Tomb Raider Series

-Tomb Raider is another adventurous game that is fully compatible with Steam on Linux.
+Tomb Raider is another adventure game that is fully compatible with Steam on Linux.
 It runs on almost all of the Linux distros.
 The game revolves around a female warrior who forges herself to become the Tomb Raider.
 It takes you through the unforgiving jungle where you have to face the deadliest animals and find a way to survive.
 Along the way, you will learn many skills, and garner weapons, and outfits that will eventually lead you to the defining moment.

 There are three main recent Tomb Raider games — Tomb Raider, Rise of the Tomb Raider, Shadow of the Tomb Raider, all of them work on Linux.
 The best part is, you don’t need to buy each game separately, rather, get the Tomb Raider: Definitely Survivor Trilogy, which includes all games.